 Food Image Source – Shutterstock.
 I used to do this is in Bangalore, explore the food joints and then write the short reviews for them.
 Doing this for the first time for the restaurants I have tried in Gurgaon in last 17 months.
 Here are some of my Gourmet Gurgaon discoveries.

 Exploring Gourmet Gurgaon

 - Rodeos, MGF Metropolitan Mall: Avoidable Mexican food.
-Ambiance is decent but food is pathetic.
+The ambiance is decent but the food is pathetic.

 - Bernardos Goan Cuisine, Galleria Market: Probably the only restaurant that serves Goan fish curry.
 I had a nice eggplant curry with rice.
 Okish food, no ambiance.

 - Coco-Palm, Galleria Market: Authentic south Indian food.
 I like the appams and vegetable stew a lot.